Regional vice presidents

-Board of Directors
+Board of directors

 Stephen Kraus, board chair

-Leslye Arsht served as Deputy Under Secretary of Defense for Military Community and Family Policy, with responsibility for the K-12 Department of Defense worldwide school system, she initiated the development of a partnership between those schools and the public schools off the bases that most military students attend, and advanced troop and spouse voluntary education.
-She is a former Senior Advisor to the Ministry of Education in Iraq, where she helped the Coalition Provisional Authority restart the school system.
-Ms. Arsht founded StandardsWork, Inc., a non-profit education consulting firm.
-Before serving as a counselor to current U.S. Senator Lamar Alexander during his term as U.S. Secretary of Education, she was the associate vice chancellor for news and public affairs at Vanderbilt University.
-Ms. Arsht also served as a deputy press secretary and deputy assistant to President Ronald Reagan from 1986 to 1988.
-Ms. Arsht is the chairman of StandardsWork's Board, a Trustee of the Council on Accreditation, and a Senior Advisor to Care.com, Inc.
+Leslye Arsht is the chairman and CEO of StandardsWork, Inc., a trustee of Franklin Pierce University, and a senior advisor to both Tutor.com and Care.com, Inc. She previously served as deputy under the Secretary of Defense for Military Community and Family Policy.
+In this position, she had responsibility for the K-12 Department of Defense (DoD) worldwide school system, the development of a partnership between those schools and the public schools off the bases that most military students attend, and the DoD’s military family programs.
+She is a former senior advisor to the Ministry of Education in Iraq, where she helped the Coalition Provisional Authority restart the school system.
+In 1992, Leslye founded StandardsWork(SW), a non-profit education consulting firm that supports and initiates evidence-based approaches to improved teaching and learning.
+SW has developed a digital learning game, www.themarsgame.com, with Lockheed Martin and DOD's Advanced Distributed Learning Lab, and is managing a multi-year US ED project: "Implementing College and Career Standards in Adult Education."
+Before serving as a counselor to current U.S. Senator Lamar Alexander during his term as U.S. Secretary of Education, she was the associate vice chancellor at Vanderbilt University.
+She also served as a deputy press secretary and deputy assistant to President Ronald Reagan from 1986 to 1988.
+Leslye is a graduate of the University of Houston.

 Michael Bison, finance committee chair